Yanivv77/React-feedback-app/README.md

 No need for local state, useEffect or consuming context in this component as it's just a duplicate of parent state.
 Relies on `selected` being passed as prop in [FeedbackForm.jsx](src/components/FeedbackForm.jsx#L64)

-Additionally here we can simplify our JSX with iteration.

-> Code changes can be seen in [RatingSelect.jsx](src/components/RatingSelect.jsx#L2) and [FeedbackForm.jsx](src/components/FeedbackForm.jsx#L64)

-#### Simplify average rating calculation

-Simplify average rating calculation without needing regex.

-> Code changes can be seen in [FeedbackStats.jsx](src/components/FeedbackStats.jsx#L7)

-#### BUG: About link icon shows in the wrong place with many feedback items

-The about link icon container was positioned absolute to the container meaning when lots of feedback's were added the icon would appear off to the right and not at the bottom of the page.

-> Code changes can be see in [index.css](src/index.css#L188)

----

 # Usage